 If your corporate group is attending a snow camp at Jindabyne* or Borambola, please pack:

 - Beanie and scarf

 - At least 3 layers of warm clothing

 * Ski clothing can also be hired for an additional cost at our Jindabyne ski hire outlet.

 Corporate guests are welcome to use their own ski equipment.
-As per the terms and conditions, Sport and Recreation is not liable for any injuries or loss suffered due to the use of equipment that has not been supplied by Sport and Recreation.
+As per the terms and conditions, the Office of Sport is not liable for any injuries or loss suffered due to the use of equipment that has not been supplied by the Office of Sport.